anthonypcersosimo/python_sql/readme.md

 ## About This Repo

 Within the test_data folder, the file `gmas.py` is to become the most critical template of this initiative.
-GMAS stands for GRAB-MANIPULATE-AND-SAVE.
+GMAS (Pronounced: G-mass) stands for GRAB-MANIPULATE-AND-SAVE.
 These are the primary steps that our gata will go through once it's scrubbed and transitioned into MySQL.

 ### The GMAS:
 ![Code Example](assets/gmas.PNG)